Assisting Grieving Families to Find Closure While Maintaining Compliance with HIPAA

 • Assess how much the family/contact person knows about your program, their loved one’s connection to your program, and how much they were told.

-• You can tailor your explanation of how your program works to their specific questions by citing the relevant protocols.
+• Staff can tailor an explanation of how your program works to their specific questions by citing the relevant protocols.
 Without sharing the person’s specific health information, you can share that you and/or your program did everything that could be done.
+Tailoring publicly available information to the families’ questions helps bring them answers without disclosing protected health information.

 It is important to remember that we serve not only our clients but their families and their communities.
 We must preserve our clients’ privacy, even after death, but we must also help those who loved them find closure.